A lot of us know that feeling of waking up in the morning and not being able to get out…

-A study done by Rozzi et al explained why female athletes are more likely to sustain ACL injury than males.
+A study done by Rozzi et al explained why female athletes are more likely to sustain an ACL injury than males.
 The researchers examined and compared joint laxity, joint proprioception, balance, peak torque production time, and muscle activity of both male and female soccer and basketball players during functional tasks.

 Thirty-four collegiate-level athletes, composed of 17 males and 17 females, were included in the study.
-None of the participants had a previous ligament injury to either knee joint, and all of them had functionally stable ankle joint.
+None of the participants had a previous ligament injury to either knee joint, and all of them had a functionally stable ankle joint.
 In addition, none of them reported suffering from any disorders that impair their sensation or balance.

-The participants were randomly grouped for data collection on variables including knee joint laxity, knee joint proprioception, single-legged balance ability, the amount of time required to generate peak torque of the knee, and reactive muscle activity in response to landing.
+The participants were randomly grouped for the data collection on variables including knee joint laxity, knee joint proprioception, single-legged balance ability, the amount of time required to generate peak torque of the knee, and reactive muscle activity in response to landing.